 However, a person may have a reasonable excuse for failing to file the return or document by the filing date when

-- The shortage occurred despite the person exercising reasonable foresight and due diligence, having given proper regard to their obligation to file the return or document by the due date.
+- the shortage occurred despite the person exercising reasonable care and due diligence, having given proper regard to their obligation to file the return or document by the due date.

 When considering if there is a reasonable excuse you must look at the circumstances that gave rise to the shortage of funds.
 If you accept that the shortage of funds amounts to a reasonable excuse you must also consider if the person remedied the failure without unreasonable delay after the excuse has ended.

 Each case must be considered taking into account all of the circumstances that gave rise to the failure to comply with the information notice, see CH61660.

 Simon recently took on additional employees and invested time and money training them before they could produce income.
 This meant that his business had a severe cash flow problem.
 Simon didn’t file his tax return because he knew that he had a large capital gains liability.

 Simon does not have a reasonable excuse for not filing his tax return.
 The circumstances were not beyond his control.
 Simon should have filed the return on time even if he was unable to pay the tax by the filing date.
 He should have contacted us and, if appropriate, agreed a time to pay arrangement.